Back Pain

 Lower back pain is one of the most common complaints among people.
 It affects over 85% of adults at some point during their lives, and nearly 50% of adults experience lower back pain at some point in their lives.

-This can be caused by a number of things, including poor posture, lifting heavy weights, injury, or even stress.
+This can be caused by several things, including poor posture, lifting heavy weights, injury, or stress.
 Many different yoga postures can be done to relieve lower back pain.

 The lower back is the last bone in your body to stop growing.
 So when we are young, our backs may not be as strong as they could be.
 This can cause problems later in life when we need to sit for long periods.

-If you are experiencing pain in your lower back, it can be caused by a number of different things.
+If you are experiencing pain in your lower back, it can be caused by several different things.
 From a lack of exercise to poor posture to an injury.

 I want to show you some yoga postures for lower back pain.
-These movements can strengthen and loosen muscles around your back, which can reduce pain and help you feel better overall.
+These movements can strengthen and loosen the muscles around your back, reducing pain and helping you feel better overall.

-If you’re suffering from lower back pain, you can try these yoga postures to see if they make a difference.
+If you’re suffering from lower back pain, try these yoga postures to see if they help.

 Dorothy R. Ferry